10 genius travel hacks that will save you money

 5. Find the right card for your trip

 Dodge currency exchange houses and rely on credit cards and ATMs where you’ll receive a much fairer rate of exchange, withdrawing as much cash as you’re comfortable carrying to avoid being slugged with an ATM fee every time.
 And if you’re spending most of your time in one country, a travel card loaded with that currency might be a smart option to minimise fees.

-Everyone who spends the night at one of our hostels automatically becomes a YHA member, opening the door to hundreds of exclusive member discounts on travel services, transport, activities, retail, food and drink around the country.
+Everyone who spends the night at one of our properties automatically becomes a YHA member, opening the door to hundreds of exclusive member discounts on travel services, transport, activities, retail, food and drink around the country.
 Students should also look for concession prices on everything from movie tickets to train trips.

-This one’s particularly important if you’re heading overseas.
+Travel insurance is particularly important if you’re heading overseas.
 The couple of hundred bucks you spend on an insurance policy will feel like a sound investment when it covers a $10,000 hospital stay or $5000 worth of stolen phones, cameras and laptops.
 Some credit cards even offer travel insurance, especially on purchases like hotels, flights and car rental.

 Sure, we might be a little biased, but we reckon YHA is the best budget accommodation you can find, with great-value beds in multi-share and private rooms, fully equipped kitchens to cook up a cut-price meal, loads of free things to do plus access to our exclusive member discount program.
-And with 80 YHA hostels located in every state and territory across Australia, you’ll never struggle to find a great-value place to stay.
+And with 80 YHA properties located in every state and territory across Australia, you’ll never struggle to find a great-value place to stay.

 Sign up to YHA Australia